 To the south, of course, is a higher view of Malinsfjall and the town of Viðareiði.

-To the west, Kunoyarnakkur, the northernmost of the six mountains in Kunoy island that is taller than 800 metres; and then of course, Enniberg.
+To the west, Kunoyarnakkur, the northernmost of the six mountains in Kunoy island that is taller than 800 meters; and then, of course, Enniberg.

 To the north, there’s a view over the beautiful Villingardalur cliffs.